Tzunami/go-earthdollar/ED_README.md

 original chain.
 A version which can **honestly** offer both a censorship resistant and unstoppable application platform for developers.

-This is a project migrated from the now hard forked Earthdollar (ETHF) github project, we will need to slowly migrate pieces of the infrastructure required to maintain the project.
+This is a project migrated from the now hard forked Earthdollar (EDF) github project, we will need to slowly migrate pieces of the infrastructure required to maintain the project.
 We will apply all upstream patches unrelated to the DAO HF while organizing development.